Pablo-Molla-Charlez/Economy/README.md

-# ETF Trading Strategies
+# Trading Strategies

-Welcome to my repository of ETF Trading Strategies implemented in Python!
+Welcome to my repository of Trading Strategies implemented in Python!

-Here, you will find a collection of algorithms and models I've developed to analyze and trade ETFs, with a focus on creating robust strategies for the ever-volatile market.
+Here, you will find a collection of algorithms and models I've implemented to analyze and trade ETFs, with a focus on creating robust strategies for the ever-volatile market.

 ## About Me